FINANCIAL AID & SCHOLARSHIPS

 St. Edward is proud to offer a $1,000 music scholarship, which is also annually renewable.
 Students must submit a Music Scholarship Application and perform an audition with their instrument for the director in order to qualify.

-The Music Scholarship Application is due to the Performing Arts Office by Monday, December 2, 2019.
-Auditions, by appointment, will be performed during the week of December 9-13, 2019.
-For more information about music scholarships, please contact the Performing Arts Office at 216-221-0793.
+The Music Scholarship Application is due to the Performing Arts Office by Monday, November 30, 2020.
+Auditions, by appointment, will be performed between December 7 - December 11, 2020.
+For more information about music scholarships, contact the Performing Arts Office at 216-221-0793.

 Need-Based Financial Aid